 “Viva” is the pseudonym of my five-year-old (as in “viva la difference” which is what we nervously mutter when things get weird), and “Pringles” is my youngest, born in June 2011.
-The latter’s name comes from when I was pregnant: “I just ate my fetus’s body weight in Pringles” I wrote as my Facebook status, and my clever friend Trixiebelle quipped “That’s what you should name her!”
+When I was pregnant with her, I posted: “I just ate my fetus’s body weight in Pringles” on Facebook status, and my clever friend Trixiebelle quipped “That’s what you should name her!”
 The nickname stuck and to this day Trixie has a hard time calling my youngest by her real name.

 My husband Odie is also a teacher.
 He is gorgeous, tall, nerdy, and socially anxious.
 The whole package.

 I come from a family of girls who produce girls.
 I have four sisters, two daughters, and three nieces.
 The only way you can get into this family as a man is to marry in.
-(Editor’s note: my stepsister recently gave birth to a healthy boy!)
+(Editor’s note: since I originally published this, my stepsister gave birth to a healthy boy!)

 Writing is my dream job.
 It is my passion.
 Like most people, though, I don’t have my dream job.
 I have my real job, which is teaching high school English.
-I spend so much time grading papers, I don’t always post as frequently as I’d like, but I promise I won’t quit, I promise.
+I spend so much time grading papers, I don’t always post as frequently as I’d like, but I promise I won’t quit.